 Hurricane Michael roared into the Gulf of Mexico Oct.
-9, 2018 as a late season storm that was not expected to turn into 155 miles per hour sustained on the Florida Panhandle.
-Making landfall the next day in Mexico Beach, Florida, the Category 4 hurricane was the strongest storm of the season and the third-most intense Atlantic hurricane in decades and hit in my back yard.
+9, 2018 as a late season storm that was not expected to turn into 155 Now 160 miles per hour sustained on the Florida Panhandle.
+Making landfall the next day in Mexico Beach, Florida, the Category 4 Now cat 5 hurricane was the strongest storm of the season and the third-most intense Atlantic hurricane in decades and hit in my back yard.

 Damage estimated at approximately $15 billion from both the wind and flood wreaked havoc on homes, businesses, commercial and communities.

 October 2nd, 2018:

 The Southwestern Caribbean Sea and a broad area of low pressure begins forming.
 A large enough area that the National Hurricane Center begins monitoring it.
 As the system pushes northward it begins a tighter and more organized formation.